arlofonseca/fivem-parking/README.md

 # vgarage

-This resource is basically a simple garage system, but I would like to call it a vehicle management system due to this resource also deciding whether you own / have a vehicle and where it is at the moment.
+This resource is basically a super simple garage system that you are able to access from anywhere on the map using '/commands', but it could also be called a vehicle management system due to this resource also deciding whether you own / have a vehicle and where it is at the moment.

 # Usage